bottlerocket-os/bottlerocket/README.md

 - `vmware-k8s-1.22`
 - `vmware-k8s-1.23`

+The following variants are designed to be Kubernetes worker nodes on bare metal:

+- `metal-k8s-1.21`
+- `metal-k8s-1.22`
+- `metal-k8s-1.23`

-The following variants are no longer supported.:
+The following variants are no longer supported:

 - `aws-k8s-1.15`
 - `aws-k8s-1.16`